 Not surprisingly.
 Yes to this too.
 Almonds, pecans, pistachios, and walnuts (roasted or raw) would be great.
 But I’m super partial to the hazelnuts for flavor, crunch, and fanciness (totally a word!).

 Want some more summer dessert inspiration?
-Try this strawberry ice cream sundae, super easy cherry sorbet, bbq pound cake with cherries (yep, on the grill!), raspberry shortcake trifles, hawaiian rice krispie treats, and mini s’mores tarts (baked inside)!
+Try this strawberry compote sundae, super easy cherry sorbet, bbq pound cake with cherries (yep, on the grill!), raspberry shortcake trifles, hawaiian rice krispie treats, and mini s’mores tarts (baked inside)!

-Check out all of my summer recipes as well!
+Check out all of my summer recipes as well, including a list of what’s in season right now and year round!

 - 1 package of prepared phyllo dough 1 roll from a two-roll box